 Whenever possible, children should be provided medications by the parent/guardian outside of school hours.
 In the event it is necessary that the child takes or has medication available at school, the parent/guardian must provide signed written consent for the child to be given medication at school.
-A consent form is available at the school health office.
+The Over-the-counter medication consent form is in the student admission packet.
+Prescription medications can also be given at school, but a separate consent form is available at the school health office and must be communicated with the school nurse prior to administering any prescription medications

 Medications must be provided to the school by the parent/guardian in the pharmacy-labeled or manufacturer-labeled bottle.
 Repackaged medications will not be accepted.
 All medications also require a physician's authorization to be given at school.
 The school nurse may limit medications to those set forth in the Physician's Desk Reference (PDR).
-Please limit the amount of medication provided to the school to a two-week supply.